 On that note, I have a few outfits to share this week.
 My friends over at Alloy Apparel have been part of the reason I’ve been excited to get dressed when I seemingly have no actual reason to.
 Not complaining though..
 It helped me realize part of what I needed to get me moving.
 You can also see all the pieces and my thoughts on them over on my YouTube channel!

-(All items were gifted to me by Alloy but this post is not paid or sponsored.
-That being said, they DID give me a code to give any of my readers a discount on their purchase.
+(All items were gifted to me by Alloy and I have a code to give my readers a discount on their purchase.
 Use code STEF20 for 20% off your cart!)

 Hope you’re all staying safe, and staying home!!